drpngx/keyboard-doc/README.md

 But I think they are a necessary evil.
 I find that they can be used on keys that don't need as much speed.
 So, they can be attached to keys that are not space or letters.
 During coding, some key combinations need to be fast, such as `C-x`, `C-c`, `C-d`, and the navigation keys.
+They must use a modifier key without mod-tap.
-Since the arrow keys are readily available, I use those more often now.
+(Since the arrow keys are readily available, I use those more often now.)

-To facilitate learning, it's best if they be on the same location on all layers.
-It facilitates typing when you activate a layer: you don't have to think in which order you pressed the layer or modifier key.
+To facilitate learning, it's best if mod-taps be on the same location on all layers.
+That facilitates typing when you activate a layer: you don't have to think in which order you pressed the layer or modifier key.
 Unfortuntely, the only available spots on the base layer are "outer" keys on the fingers which are not ideal.
 I have changed them to the down key on the up layers where available, but I kept the outer ones.